-Intro: Art as the micro level to critically question
+Intro: Art as the micro level to critically question the macro level of EU integration policy and practice

 Borderline Offensive is a transnational community gathering of creators, academics, cultural producers and citizens wanting to explore how art and humour can contribute to improving lives in society in Europe and beyond.
 As such a platform, Borderline Offensive has organised, staged and produced different forms of tools aiming to provide the answers to the key questions:

-• How do populism, xenophobia, and global cultural conflict impact arts and culture, freedom of expression and the mobility of creators?
+• How do humour and art promote dialogue and reflection about migration, fear, pain, identity and social crisis? • How do arts and culture influence integration positively, and how does integration work diversify audiences and artistic discourse? • How do populism, xenophobia, and global cultural conflict impact arts and culture, freedom of expression and the mobility of creators?

 This research book is one of the tools created that will help you to find the answers to the above questions.
 The research book offers a multidisciplinary view on the projects as it analyses the processes of the artistic creations and art residencies organised during the project.
 It gathered the artists, citizens, cultural producers and academics in one place - where each individual was immersed in the process of dialogue, creation and observation.
 Those who were observing (academics) gave us an insight into the process explaining the initial aim and the result that was achieved.
 Reading their analysis, you will be able to return to the time when the artwork was made or when the artist was trying to make it - and will get a sense of the complexity of the process and transformation that occurs when creation is in flow.
 The findings, the conclusion, the take-home messages offered in the reports are the starting point for our future discussions, advocacy and policy-making within the context of integration and intercultural dialogue.